Banjhakri Falls and Energy Park: Layout

-Among the park's attractions are a man-made lake with a dragon in the centre; gazebos; statues of jhākri; and statues of the ancestors of the Lyam Lymay, and Banjkari is Ancestors of Kirati people of Sikkim.
+Among the park's attractions are an artificial lake with a dragon in the centre; gazebos; statues of jhākri; and statues of the ancestors of the Lyam Lymay, and Banjkari is Ancestors of Kirati people of Sikkim.
 Sculptures of Mangpa, jhākri, Bongthing, Phedangba, and Bijuwa are housed in thatched enclosures.
 Paved paths and footbridges wind through the landscaped garden, which is decorated with ornamental trees and flowers, such as ardesia, acer, poinsettia (Euphorbia pulcherrima), camellia, angelica, hydrangea, and tebuchinie.

 Gazebos have been erected throughout the park.
 A museum hall curated by the Sikkim Rural Energy Development Agency (SREDA) has exhibits about renewable energy.
 The grounds also feature exhibits about topics in renewal energy, such as solar water heaters, solar-powered cars, energy drums, et al. The park is lit by solar-powered lamps.